 Once we had received FSA pre-approval, to acquire the full licence from FSA, other requirements had to be met.
 The requirements are as follows: increasing the paid-up capital of the Labuan entity to US$125,000, paying the FSA licence fee, securing a management office in Labuan and appointing two directors for the Labuan company who meet the ‘fit and proper’ person guidelines.

-Healy Consultants Group PLC guided the Client throughout the entire process.
+Healy Consultants Group guided the Client throughout the entire process.
 Once the above requirements were met, we submitted the complete application package to Labuan FSA.
 Within a month, we had obtained the full PSP licence in Labuan for our Client.

 One of the biggest challenges of this engagement was to secure the corporate bank account numbers without our Client having to travel to Labuan.
 Due to the pandemic, it was impossible for our Client, based in the Philippines, to travel to the bank branch in Labuan.
 Fortunately, we located a branch of the same bank in the Philippines, and set up an appointment for our Client with a bank officer to complete the formalities.